July 18-21, 2018

 - Development and evaluation of ocular tumor diagnostics (and classification)

 - Results of new human clinical trials for ocular tumor therapies

 - Application of advances in systemic oncogenesis and oncology to the ocular field

 The conference will include podium sessions, with opening and closing keynote lectures, a tour of the Champalimaud Centre for the Unknown, poster sessions and multiple opportunities for attendees to network.
 Speakers will be international experts in oncogenesis and oncology, from the Champalimaud Centre for the Unknown and other ophthalmic centers around the globe.

-At the conclusion of the conference, participants will:
+At the conclusion of the conference, participants will be able to:

-- Be aware of the areas of current research activity in ocular oncogenesis and oncology.
+- Describe the current areas of research activity in ocular oncogenesis and oncology

-- Be knowledgeable in the results of clinical research relating to ocular tumor diagnostics, treatments and outcomes.
+- Discuss the results of recent clinical research relating to ocular tumor diagnostics, treatments and outcomes